add2cal/add-to-calendar-button/.github/CONTRIBUTING.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your fork, and configure the remotes:

     ```bash
-    # Clone your fork of the repo into the current directory
+    # Clone your fork of the repo
     git clone https://github.com/<your-username>/add-to-calendar-button.git
     # Navigate to the newly cloned directory
     cd add-to-calendar-button